 In 2012 there was no such event as Shrewsbury Food Festival.
-Four years on, this Annual Culinary celebration is a phenomenon.
+Seven years on, this Annual Culinary celebration is a phenomenon.

 It began over dinner in a Shropshire restaurant.
 Over guinea fowl and Shropshire beef, Shrewsbury Food Festival was born.
-In the space of three years, it had become the county's biggest.
+In the space of seven years, it has become the county's biggest.

 It launched in 2013 and attracted 13,000 people - against a target of 10,000.
 The community latched on to it and around 100 volunteers converged on The Quarry Park, in Shrewsbury, to make sure things ran smoothly.
 Shrewsbury Food Festival said thank you by helping to build gardens for children at local schools.